MAINE ASTRONOMY RETREAT

 Medomak is located on a beautiful Maine lake that’s perfect

 for swimming, paddling, sailing, fishing, or just relaxing

-on the beachfront.
+on the docks.

 If you are staying up late to watch the sky, it is nice to comfortably sleep in through the morning, and get a nice hot shower.

 This isn’t institutional food.
 We grow many of our own organic vegetables, we milk our own cows, and bake our own breads and desserts.
 There is always plenty to go around of our hearty, healthy, comfort food.
 Coffee, tea, fruit and snacks are available all day and well into the night, so you can keep your eyes open waiting for that next brilliant shooting star.

 Medomak has two organic gardens that supply many of the delicious ingredients for our meals.
 And we also have a local organic farmer.

 Milk from our cows enable us to produce fresh milk, yogurt and other dairy products.
 We are also commited to using fresh produce and other products produced by local farmers such as jams, fruits, honey, eggs and poultry.
 And, of course there is our abundant Medomak blueberry patch.
 Blueberry pancakes anyone?